-The way to measure PAR output for grow lighting is with a photospectrometer such as Licor of Apogee (a brand we also sell) paired with a quantum sensor.
+The way to measure PAR output for grow lighting is with a photospectrometer such as Licor or Apogee (a brand we also sell) paired with a quantum sensor.
 PAR is a quantum measurement but we'll leave the deeper technical comparison between lumen and PAR measurement for another day.

-PAR intensity changes with the distance from the lamp so always measure a light at the manufacturer's recommended mounted height or the targeted distance to your plant canopy.
+PAR level changes with the distance from the lamp so always measure a light at the manufacturer's recommended mounted height or the targeted distance to your plant canopy.
 If you raise the light up, your light levels will drop dramatically.
 In fact up to 75% of PAR is lost when you double the original measurement distance.

 Cannabis in the flowering stage of growth does best between 800-1000 umol/ms (micromoles).